 Airship squadron ZP-33 was stationed at Naval Air Station Tillamook and had eight K-Class Airships and was able to house all eight of the squadron airships in one of the two hangers specifically built for that purpose.
 As World War II raged in Europe and Asia, the United States wasn’t directly involved but they were getting ready.

-When German U-boats proved devastating in the Atlantic, congress authorized building 200 anti-submarine aircraft “of any type”.
+When German U-boats proved devastating in the Atlantic, Congress authorized building 200 anti-submarine aircraft “of any type.”
 The blimps forming ZP-33 were part of this blimp-building program.
-Earlier the military had confiscated multiple blimps and other aircraft and put them towards the war effort.
-At the end of World War II in 1948, ZP-33 was decommissioned and Naval Air Station Tillamook was closed.
-This was one of the major ways that Oregon lost the Navy.
+Earlier, the military had confiscated multiple blimps and other aircraft and used them for the war effort.
+At the end of World War II in 1948, ZP-33 was decommissioned, and Naval Air Station Tillamook was closed.
+This was one of the ways that Oregon lost the Navy.

 Why blimps?

-The navy used blimps mostly as anti-submarine patrol aircraft.
-They weren’t fast and really given the size of the ocean they didn’t go very far (2000-mile range), but they had one advantage over nearly every other aircraft ever invented.
-Because they didn’t fly by lift created by airflow over a wing, or by beating the air into submission as a helicopter does, a blimp can stay in the air for days, pretty much until they run out of food for the crew.
+The Navy used blimps primarily as anti-submarine patrol aircraft.
+They weren’t fast, and given the size of the ocean, they didn’t go very far (2000-mile range), but they had one advantage over nearly every other aircraft ever invented.
+Because they didn’t fly by lift created by airflow over a wing or by beating the air into submission as a helicopter does, a blimp could stay in the air for days, pretty much until they ran out of food for the crew.

 The blimps were very effective at deterring German U-boat attacks in the Atlantic.
-The way the blimps worked was as escorts to convoys and to deny certain locations to enemy submarines.
+The blimps worked as escorts to convoys and to deny specific locations to enemy submarines.
 Blimps completely stopped all German U-boats from transiting the strait of Gibraltar.
 “No blimp-escorted convoy was attacked by a submarine.”
 Commander Settle, USN, U.S. Naval Institute Press, 1939

 Airship hangers at Naval Air Station Tillamook

-In 1941 the first airship was delivered to Naval Air Station Tillamook before the hangars were finished.
-Hanger two was built before hangar one.
-Two years later hanger one was built.
-Hangar two is known as the largest free-span wooden structure (perhaps in the world).
+In 1941, the first airship was delivered to Naval Air Station Tillamook before the hangars were finished.
+Hangar Two was built two years before Hangar One.
+Hangar two is the largest free-span wooden structure (perhaps in the world).
 When the Navy moved out of these two hangers in 1948, Oregon lost the Navy.

 Obsolete